Roasted broccoli tossed with sliced garlic, fresh lemon, savory Parmesan and pistachio nuts brings just the right balance to rich holiday meals.

 This healthy, deliciously simple recipe is an ideal Thanksgiving side dish.

-Tuscan Roasted Broccoli is a worthy Thanksgiving vegetable side dish.
+Tuscan Roasted Broccoli is a worthy holiday side dish.

 This vegetable side dish got our attention because it made the steaks better.

 Rich, sumptuous meals benefit from a balance of bitter, slightly sour, or lighter textures to cleanse and refresh the palate.